thindil/www.laeran.pl/linuxada/debian_tutorial.md

 number is in parentheses in the first line.
 In our example, it is *3.1-1*.
 3.1 is official version of the program, 1 is the first release as Debian package.
-When we will update the existing package of the same version, we should change this number and add new changelog entry for it.
-In our example we can change word *UNRELEASED* (as a name for Debian version) to *impish* (the name of current Ubuntu version).
+When we will update the existing package of the same version, we should change this number and add a new changelog entry for it.
+In our example we can change word *UNRELEASED* (as a name for Debian version) to *impish* (the name of the current Ubuntu version).
 This step is optional.
 Also, it is good idea to change the entry of changelog to just:

     * Initial release